 What makes a wine truly exceptional?

 Whilst over three billion cases of wine are produced each year, few qualify as fine wine and fewer still constitute investment grade wine.

 Although dominated by French wine, where quality production levels far exceed other countries, investment grade wine is also evolving.
-Tuscany, Piedmont, and Napa have all emerged to challenge the historical dominance of France.
+Tuscany, Piedmont, and Napa all emerged during a 10 year period to challenge the historical dominance of France.

 Wines from these regions that warrant consideration for investment sit at the very top echelon of quality.
 This 1% are produced within tight parameters and are subject to stringent regulation.
 These regulations differ region to region but their overarching purpose has always been to limit overexpansion and ensure a region’s reputation for excellence is maintained.

 More recently this has been compounded by producers recognising the absolute value of true quality.
 With transparent critic assessment available to all, production must consistently achieve its best each year.
 Subsequently this pursuit of perfection has led to a production equilibrium to the benefit of both investor and end consumer.